MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-metrics.md

 ### Storage accounts

-The following example shows a data collection rule for metrics that sends all metrics from virtual machines, virtual machine scale sets, Redis cache, and Key Vaults to a storage account.
+The following example shows a data collection rule for metrics that sends`Percentage CPU`, `Disk Read Bytes`, and `Inbound Flows` metrics from virtual machines, and all metrics for virtual machine scale sets, Redis cache, and Key Vaults to a storage account.

 ```json
 {